 Make sure to avoid these common mistakes to make your ads work for your existing audience.
 This approach will eventually improve patient retention and benefit your business in the long run.

-2. Overlooking client engagement
+2. Boost client engagement

 What is engagement and how does it impact retention?

 The research by Forbes implies that 90% of patients find engagement with their practitioner important for effective communication, making it an inseparable part of their expectations.
 Clients look for versatile touchpoints from multiple channels.
 Let's explore touchpoints further.

 A touchpoint is an encounter in which the patient comes into contact with the therapist, learning about services and special offers as well as the practitioner, their methods, and the terms on which the services are provided.

 You can use touchpoints like a chat, an email subscription, or social media channels to offer regular patients extra checklists and webinars on the topics you’re an expert in.
 This will show your patients you’re willing to go the extra mile for them, sending them a missed appointment follow up email, or asking their opinion on your services.
 All these tasks can be handled with a telehealth software that is aimed at building communication workflows.